 Some apps are constantly ticking in the background, syncing data and refreshing content without you realizing it.
 They can slow everything down and drastically reduce battery life.
 Contrary to popular belief, double-tapping Home and swiping everything up to close it is not the answer.

 What you should do is go to Settings > General > Background App Refresh and turn it off completely, or, at the very least, turn it off for selected apps.
 The only difference is that the app will sync when you fire it up, rather than constantly syncing in the background.

 Whether it be a video file, a photo that’s safely backed up, an old text message, or cached data, old files that you no longer need are a pointless drain on resources.
 Go to Settings > General > iPhone Storage and you can see what’s taking up the most space.
 Delete anything that you don’t need.
 With some apps, it may be worth uninstalling them and then reinstalling to get rid of the cached data.

 One area where it’s relatively easy to get rid of superfluous files is Safari.
 Go to Settings > Safari > Clear History and Website Data.
 This might slow down browsing in the short term given your iPhone will need to cache websites you visit again, but there will probably be a net performance gain in clearing out the junk every once in a while.

 You could try Settings > General > Reset > Reset All Settings.
 It’s something we recommend when troubleshooting and it will clear out some old data, at the cost of having to re-enter certain passwords and other settings.

 A more drastic approach is to go for the full factory reset via Settings > General > Reset > Erase All Content and Settings.
-Check out how to factory reset an iPhone for full details.
+Check out how to factory reset an iPhone or how to reset an iPhone for full details.
 Doing so will likely result in improved performance — just make sure that you back up important files first.